 Record number of test-tube babies born in US

-An embryologist examines a dish with human embryos under a microscope of the La Jolla IVF Clinic in La Jolla Calif.
+An embryologist examines a dish with human embryos under a microscope of the La Jolla IVF Clinic.
 More test-tube babies were born in the United States in 2012 than ever before.
 With about 3.9 million babies born in the United States in 2012, the IVF newborns accounted for over 1.5 percent of the total.

 A Story about Surrogacy and Dr. Smotrich again in the German Publication, Bild

 The photograph in this article attests to the fact that surrogacy works–check out Dr. Smotrich beside his happy patients from Germany with their surrogate and new twin girls featured in the German publication Bild in February 2014.
 Attesting to his international reach, there are now children in 86 countries around the world that Dr. Smotrich and La Jolla IVF have helped to create.